ABOUT THE AUTHOR.

 ABOUT THE COMIC.

-Most of the books these images come from are bound volumes of general-interest magazines such as Harper’s, Frank Leslie’s and Punch, but my collection also includes special-interest magazines such as Scientific American, Sears-Roebuck and other catalogs, and children’s storybooks and primers.
+The most common source of the images I like best are general-interest magazines such as Harper’s, Frank Leslie’s and Punch, but my collection also includes special-interest magazines such as Scientific American, Sears-Roebuck and other catalogs, and children’s storybooks and primers.

-I’m always interested in acquiring more source material, so if you find a moldy old book in your attic (from 1860-1922), and it’s full of old drawings, cartoons, or engravings, drop me a line!
+I’m always interested in acquiring more source material, so if you find a moldy old book in your attic (from about 1870 through 1915), and it’s full of old drawings, cartoons, or engravings, drop me a line!

-Wondermark began in April 2003.
-It’s been syndicated in several newspapers over the years (most notably in the print edition of The Onion from 2006-2009, and the online AV Club from 2009-2013) but these days it’s found mostly online or in collections from Dark Horse Books as well as my own press, Bearstache.
+The very first Wondermark comic was posted to v.1.0 of this website in April 2003.
+The comic has been syndicated in several newspapers over the years (most notably in the print edition of The Onion from 2006–2009, and the online AV Club from 2009–2013), but these days it’s found mostly online or in book collections from Dark Horse, as well as from my own small press, Bearstache Books.

 You can feel free to re-post any comics from this site on your blog, Facebook, Tumblr, etc. without asking permission, so long as you include a link back to wondermark.com as well!